cwhelan/cloudbreak/README.md

 Apache Whirr API to automatically provision a cluster on the Amazon Elastic Compute Cloud (EC2).
 See the section on using WHIRR below.

+Currently Cloudbreak requires that the Hadoop cluster have the native libraries to support Snappy compression installed.
+This comes standard with many Hadoop distributions, including Cloudera's distribution and AMIs for use on EC2.
+However, if you are running an older installation of Apache's Hadoop distribution, you may not have snappy installed.
+If so, you will have to install snappy to run Cloudbreak, either by reinstalling from the distribution package or as an add-on using the hadoop-snappy package:

 If you wish to run alignments using Cloudbreak, you will need one of the following supported aligners: